 It could be as simple as designing an email campaign specifically around your existing customers, but presenting it to them individually as a 'special thank you' for their continued support.

 You could also encourage customers to forward these emails to their friends and family, including a promotional code that new customers can use at checkout to give them a small discount; a code that will also reserve a small bonus for the customer that referred them, using the existing customer's email address that you already have in your database.

 These don't have to be big bonuses for referrals, but anything you can do to encourage word-of-mouth from your loyal customer base is going to expand your business' reach; as well as save you money you may have had to spend on marketing campaigns, in order to reach those new customers.

 There are a million new email marketing ideas that you could try.
-The real question is whether it will work well with your normal customer base, or if you can use them to entice new customers to try out what you're offering.
+Creative, engaging email subject lines.
+Outside the box email content.
+Including social proof from other customers in your email newsletters.
+The real question is whether it will work well with your normal customer base, or if you can use them to entice new members of your target audience to try out what you're offering.

 Start small, try out new email promotion ideas and track the results as much as possible.
 If something doesn't work, you won't have invested a lot of time or money into it yet, but if an idea really catches fire with your customers, you can ramp up the campaign the next time you run it to make it bigger and better.

 The most important thing to remember is that any email marketing ideas need to engage, entice and excite your customers.
 You don't always have to offer promotions or discounts, but when you do, be tactical in how you design them.